 But we believe in you, and your dollars, so get to work and start saving!

 Worried about missing out on interest gained in a savings account?
 Wondering if it is bad to keep money in a savings account?
-You’ll find this worth a read!
+You’ll find this article about money in savings accounts worth a read!